 Peel the bananas, put them in a large bowl and mash them with a fork.
 Add the maple syrup, oil and lemon juice (or ACV) and mix until well combined.
-You can also use a blender to make sure you get a very homogenous mix.
+(You can use a blender for this step if you want).

 In a separate bowl, combine all the dry ingredients (flour, arrow root and baking soda).
 Stir.